Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### <a id="Touchpoints"></a>Touchpoints ###

 Touchpoints are the more granular entities of the PathPoint model.
 TouchPoints do behave more like a specific browser application or APM (Application Monitor).
-The health status of a TouchPoint will be linked to the error rate and latency.
+The health status of a Touchpoint will be linked to the error rate and latency.

 Touchpoints do also hold individual Health, Status, Performance, Count and even Business knowledge of a specific data object, environment, app, device, API or service.
 Additionally every Touchpoint can be tuned and modified to fit a specific journey’s goal.

-And every Step is connected to one or more Touchpoints and Every Stage Status is based on the culmination of its respective Touchpoints.
-The Touchpoint is the pulse of Pathpoint.
+And every Step of a Pathpoint is connected to one or more Touchpoints and Every Stage Status is based on the culmination of its respective Touchpoints.
+The Touchpoint is the pulse of each Pathpoint.

 The different types of touchpoints are; PRC, PCC, APC, FRT, and SYN.

 * PRC are used to count people
 * PCC are used to count processes
 * APC are used to see the health of an application
-* FRT FRONT END HEALTH?
+* FRT FRONT END HEALTH????
 * SYN are used to assess the health of a Syntethic monitor

 Where:

 * Title: Corresponds to the name that identifies the touchpoint.